davidebolo1993/VISOR/README.md

 ![alt text](VISOR.png)

-## VISOR: haplotype-aware structural variants simulator
+## VISOR: haplotype-aware structural variants simulator for short, long and linked reads

 VISOR is available to be installed from source or as a [Docker container](https://hub.docker.com/r/davidebolo1993/visor).
 Please have a look at [VISOR documentation](https://davidebolo1993.github.io/visordoc/) for any installation or usage questions.